narrenorg/narrenschiff/docs/narrenschiff/getting_started.rst

     POSTGRES_DB: db

 Nothing new here.
 However, for the secret, we want to utilize encryption.
-Normally, secrets in Kubernetes are not encrypted (only base64 encoded).
+Normally, secrets in Kubernetes are not encrypted in manifests (only base64 encoded).
 The original reason ``narrenschiff`` was made is precisely to overcome this problem - so we can encrypt a secret and source control our infrastructure without compromising it.
 We'll use ``narrenschiff chest`` to encrypt our password, and store it in the ``chest.yaml``.

 .. code-block:: sh

-  narrenschiff chest stash --location postgres/ --treasure postgres_password --value Password123!
+  narrenschiff chest stash --location postgres/ --treasure postgresPassword --value Password123!

 If you take a look inside ``chest.yaml`` you'll find your secret:

 .. code-block:: sh

   cat postgres/chest.yaml
-  postgres_password: 3GghhpUTDrGvGroyhO5J/4TLlpSKUX1hBn3FkgLVd/vq0n6dgCD8+nEB08kYdd2G
+  postgresPassword: 3GghhpUTDrGvGroyhO5J/4TLlpSKUX1hBn3FkgLVd/vq0n6dgCD8+nEB08kYdd2G

-The name of our secret variables is ``postgres_password``.
+The name of our secret variables is ``postgresPassword``.
 And we can use it now anywhere in our manifests.
 But naturally, we'll use it to define a ``Secret``:

 .. code-block:: yaml